 6-18%

 The most commonly underfunded category.
 Many organisations spend 6-8% on security and believe they are adequate until an incident proves otherwise.
-SMBs now average 14.8% (up from 10.2% in 2022) driven by ransomware threats and cyber insurance requirements.
+Measured security spend averaged 10.9% of IT budget in 2025, down from 11.9% in 2024 (IANS / Artico Security Budget Benchmark), as IT budgets grew faster than security spend.

 Includes